 Bothlin Viaduct: A view of the Bothlin Viaduct east of Lenzie station.
 Just to the east of Lenzie station were two junction - one north to Lennoxtown and another south to join the Monkland and Kirkintilloch.
-This is the later known as The Bulls Horns.
+This was later known as The Bulls Horns.
 In the foreground are E&G stone sleepers.
 In the foreground were the Garngaber Sidings.
 Ewan Crawford 07/04/1987

 There were three signalmen at Lenzie who worked in eight hour shifts; 6am - 2pm, 2pm - 10 pm and 10 pm - 6 am.
 Two of the men worked twelve hour shifts on Sundays so as the duties could rotate.
 The signalmen were Bob Pollock (who lived in the house at Craigenbay Level Crossing his wife being crossing-keeper), Frank McCarville, who lived at Auchinloch, and John Irvine from Kirkintilloch but he was promoted to Glasgow Queen Street and his replacement was Willie Nish from the Cowlairs area.
 Pollock came to work on a motor cycle, McCarville on a bicycle and Nish on any train he could get!